 - Anti-Villain: The only reason he cooperates with Darth Vader in The Empire Strikes Back is to ensure the safety of the people of Cloud City.
 He eventually gets out of this and becomes a hero once he figures out that Darth Vader is lousy at keeping his end of the bargain.

-- The Atoner: Joins the Rebellion due to his guilt over selling out Han.
+- The Atoner: He joins the Rebellion due to his guilt over selling out Han.

 - Badass Cape: His Cloud City outfit and his Rebel uniform.

-- Badass Mustache: Sports a suave Porn Stache.
+- Badass Mustache: He sports a suave Porn Stache.
 As for the badass part, no one gets to be a general in the Rebel Alliance without doing something to earn it.

 - Chivalrous Pervert: He flirts with every lady he meets (including Sabine), but is also polite.
-Not that they have seemed into him.
+Not that they seem into him.

 - Deadpan Snarker: He is especially good with mixing this with Condescending Compassion, much to Ezra's chagrin.

 - Deal with the Devil: He gets forced into one with Vader to keep the people of Cloud City safe.